-- 6. Buffer plantings shall be planted in accordance with the GDP's Landscaping Plan except that: - a) Residential structures adjacent to the Property, which are not separated from the Property by a minimum of forty (40) feet of the Applicant's preserved woodlands, and which are located 300 feet or less from the Property's boundary shall be screened with a bermed buffer consisting of a minimum eight (8) foot high earthen berm planted with a minimum of one (1) evergreen tree with a minimum height of six (6) feet every ten (10) feet, one (1) large deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) understory deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) evergreen shrub with a minimum height of four (4) feet every ten (10) feet.
-This buffer shall be required between the applicant's Entrance 4 and the adjacent parcel 28A-1-21A. - b) Residential structures located 300 feet or less from the Property boundary which are separated from the Property by a minimum of forty (40) feet of the Applicant's preserved woodlands, or residential structures located 600 feet or less from the Property's boundary, or adjacent to VDOT right-of-way, shall be screened with a buffer consisting a minimum of one (1) evergreen tree with a minimum height of six (6) feet every fifteen (15) feet and one (1) large deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every ten (10) feet. - c) At site plan, all buffers shall be designed by a certified landscape designer or landscape architect to minimize visibility, maximize survivability, and minimize losses from deer or other wildlife consumption. - d) Landscape berms installed shall have a minimum six (6) foot planting area on top of the berm.
-Berms shall not exceed a slope of (1) one foot of vertical rise to two (2) feet of horizontal distance. - e) Plantings shall be placed atop, or outside of any landscape berm, relative to the interior of the Property boundary. - f) Landscape berms shall be located outside of any fencing, relative to the interior of the Property boundary. - g) Landscape berms shall be installed with each phase of the Facility's development during site grading and prior to the driving of pilings within 1,000 feet of the required berm.
+- 7. Buffer plantings shall be planted in accordance with the GDP's Landscaping Plan except that: - a) Residential structures adjacent to the Property, which are not separated from the Property by a minimum of forty (40) feet of the Applicant's preserved woodlands, and which are located 300 feet or less from the Property's boundary shall be screened with a bermed buffer consisting of a minimum eight (8) foot high earthen berm planted with a minimum of one (1) evergreen tree with a minimum height of six (6) feet every ten (10) feet, one (1) large deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) understory deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) evergreen shrub with a minimum height of four (4) feet every ten (10) feet.
+This buffer shall be required between the applicant's Entrance 4 and the adjacent parcel 28A-1-21A. - b) Residential structures located 300 feet or less from the Property boundary which are separated from the Property by a minimum of forty (40) feet of the Applicant's preserved woodlands, or residential structures located 600 feet or less from the Property's boundary, or adjacent to VDOT right-of-way, shall be screened with a buffer consisting a minimum of one (1) evergreen tree with a minimum height of six (6) feet every fifteen (15) feet and one (1) large deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every ten (10) feet. - c) At site plan, all buffers shall be designed by a certified landscape designer or landscape architect to minimize visibility, maximize survivability, and minimize losses from deer or other wildlife consumption. - d) Landscape berms installed shall have a minimum six (6) foot planting area on top of the berm. - e) Plantings shall be placed atop, or outside of any landscape berm, relative to the interior of the Property boundary. - f) Landscape berms shall be located outside of any fencing, relative to the interior of the Property boundary. - g) Landscape berms shall be installed with each phase of the Facility's development during site grading and prior to the driving of pilings within 1,000 feet of the required berm.